JeffIrwin/syntran/README.md

 ```
 Here, the variable `x` is of type `f64`.

+### Integer types

+There isn't really a _default_ integer type in the same way that `f64` is the
+default float type.

+Small integer literals, in an absolute sense of being close to 0, are `i32`.
+Larger integer literals outside the `i32` range are automatically inferred as
+`i64`.
+For example:
+- the literal `2000000000` is of type `i32`
+- the literal `3000000000` is of type `i64`
+- the literal `-2000000000` is of type `i32`
+- the literal `-3000000000` is of type `i64`

+Small literals can be explicitly cast up to `i64` using the [`i64()` function](doc/README.md#i64).

+Be careful with integer overflow.
+For example, `2000000000 + 2000000000` will
+overflow silently and without warning.
+If you expect large values, cast at
+leats one of the operands up to `i64`.

 ## Comments

 Only single-line `// comments` are supported.
 There are _no_ multi-line `/*comments*/`.